Santiago Santos

-Santiago Santos Muñoz (born in Madrid, on 11 October 1961) is a Spanish former rugby union player and currently coach of the Spain national rugby union team since 2013.
+Santiago Santos Muñoz (born in Madrid, on 11 October 1961) is a Spanish former rugby union player and coach.
+He was the coach of the Spain national rugby union team from 2013 to 2023.

 Playing career

 Santos made his debut for Real Canoe N.C. at the age of 18 years.
 In 1984, many players left the club and went to Liceo Francés, where he played for the rest of his career, initially in the second division, and finally in the top category.
 That Liceo team finished runner-up in the 1990–91 and 1992-93 seasons, and runner-up in 1988-89 Copa del Rey.
 Santos arrived to Alcalá de Henares almost by chance.
 His life brought him to England to teach at Instituto Español in London for six years.
 That adventure in London brought him to retire in the amateur teams of the professional London side Wasps RFC.

 International career

 As a Spanish international, he debuted at the age of 18, in the test match against Sweden in Uppsala, on 9 June 1980 and his last cap was at the age of 30, during the test match against Romania in Madrid, on 4 April 1992, earning 45 caps for Spain in aggregate.